ngonga/SemWebChallenge2017/index.md

 While the snippet and source predicates won't be used directly for scoring they will be used for spot checking submissions.

 # Example Files
-Example data can be found at ...
+Sample ground truth data will be published shortly.

 # Participation Instructions